-- Avoid using petroleum based lotions or creams but rather use water-based products.
+- Avoid using petroleum based lotions or creams, or any other O2 flammable product, but rather use water-based products.

 - Strictly follow the safety instructions provided by the oxygen supply company and the manufacturer.

 - Never use or store a portable oxygen concentrator in poorly ventilated areas like closets, cabinets or the trunk of your car.
 This can create an oxygen-rich environment, and though that does not make O2 flammable, it does create a greater combustion risk.

 - Start the car before turning on the unit or charging it.

 - Do not leave the device in an automobile, but take the unit with you.